Ze Frank

-Hosea Jan "Ze" Frank (/ˈzeɪ/; born March 31, 1971) is an American online performance artist, composer, humorist and public speaker based in Los Angeles.
+Hosea Jan "Ze" Frank (/ˈzeɪ/) is an American online performance artist, composer, humorist and public speaker based in Los Angeles, California.

 Personal life

 Frank was born to German-American parents (his father is Chemistry Nobel Laureate Joachim Frank) and raised in a suburb of Albany, New York.
 He has a sister, who is a painter, as was indicated in his series the show with zefrank.

 Frank was educated at a Montessori school, known for its constructivist teaching methods, and graduated with a B.S. in neuroscience from Brown University in 1995.
 At the university, he played guitar and sang lead vocals for a funk/jam band called Dowdy Smack, along with Blues Traveler bassist Tad Kinchla, until its dissolution in 1998.

 In 2003, Frank married his longtime girlfriend Jody Brandt, whom he had met at Brown University.
 Brandt is a licensed psychologist.

 At the end of 2008, Frank and his wife Jody moved from Brooklyn Heights, in New York City, to Westwood, in Los Angeles.

 Frank was listed as second author on a paper published in The Journal of Neuroscience, which was featured briefly in episode 21 of a show, on May 25, 2012, called My Pupils, explaining that his study of neuroscience of vision was motivated by his harmless anisocoria condition.